yanivbarlev/test1/prd.md

 # Final Plan Specification for Upingi.com (Fully Custom-Built with Cursor.ai, No Search Bar)

 I'm building a website called upingi.com to list top downloadable software, with the goal of earning money through Google AdSense ads.
 The site will attract traffic from Google (targeting over 100,000 monthly visitors) and use ads to generate clicks.
 I want to copy the design and structure of a website called Appurse (https://www.appurse.com/), which I've provided screenshots for (homepage and product page).
 Appurse has a clean layout with software listings, categories, and ads that look like download buttons to trick users into clicking them.
-My site should do the same, targeting general non-savvy users who won't distinguish ads from content.
+My site should do the same for most buttons, targeting general non-savvy users who won't distinguish ads from content.
 The site will be optimized for search engines (SEO) to rank well on Google.

 I'll use Cursor.ai to build the entire site from scratch using HTML, CSS, and JavaScript, without relying on WordPress or any external platforms.
 The site will focus on Productivity and Games categories (8 entries per page), use blue for branding, exclude user ratings, social media sharing links, and a search bar.
 I'll build the site myself with no budget.